Aidan1232/GHWE/README.md

    Select a track from the menu and tap the falling notes as they hit the judgment line.
    Timing matters—nail those Perfects!

-or if you don't want to do this it does have preloaded songs for demo use but this will be removed in the future to prevent copyright strikes by the music loaded

 ---

 ## ⚠️ Known Issues